hmrc/help-to-save-reminder/README.md

                               from third-parties                    services
 ```

 Running and Testing
 ===================

 Running
 -------

-Run `sbt run` on the terminal to start the service.
+Run `sbt run` on the terminal to start the service standalone.
 The service runs on port 7004 by default.
+Run `sm2 --start HTS_ALL` to start up all dependant services

 Unit tests
 ----------
 Run `sbt test` on the terminal to run the unit tests.

 Endpoints
 =========